Kane County Patriots

 American people, such as jobs, investments, tax cuts

 and home ownership.
 How does all this connect to the

 American household?
 Let’s do a summary of where we are:

 JOBS: Since the November 2016 election, the economy

-has added about 2.7 million jobs.
-The most recent BLS report
+has added about 3+ million jobs.
+Here's the details:

 If large sums of money return to the US, it could add major impetus to the economy and job growth.
 How much impact?
 It’s an Unknown Unknown since no country in history has ever been in such a position.
 Perhaps the closest example of wealth transfer and its positive economic impact would be the shift of wealth from the new world to a half-dozen European countries centuries ago.
 It enriched those countries at the expense of the new world, but nothing like this scale of wealth transfer.
 Unlike the theft of foreign assets, however, this is money owned by US business enterprises, not confiscated funds.

 A second, related Unknown Unknown is what actions the US will take to deal with the biggest tax windfall in history?
 What if $5 Trillion dollars arrived in US banks from overseas next month, representing a tax windfall, using the 15% rate, of $800 Billion+ dollars?
 Two core options include turning politicians loose to spend it, or sending it to the Treasury department to apply to reduction of the national debt.
 An important national conversation is coming….